Mockingbird (Eminem song): Critical response

-Music video

-The video premiered on MTV TRL on February 21, 2005 and features Eminem sitting in a living room all alone watching home movies about his daughters.
-Directorial video for John "QUIG" Quigley.
-This is the second video to feature Eminem with his glasses, the first being "Stan".

-Sampling
+Legacy

-Baby Keem's song "Apologize" from his 2019 mixtape Die for My Bitch samples his unique, but well-known flow, uses a similar melodic tone as Eminem's "Mockingbird", in his pre-chorus and chorus.

-Lil Nas X's song "Dont Want It" (from his 2021 album Montero) samples "Mockingbird" for its chorus; being similar in word pattern and lyrics.
+Rapper Baby Keem's song "Apologize" from his 2019 mixtape Die for My Bitch samples his unique, but well-known flow, using a similar melodic tone as Eminem's "Mockingbird".
+Rapper Lil Nas X in his 2021 album Montero samples "Mockingbird" for the chorus of "Don't Want It"; being similar in word pattern and lyrics.

 British Rapper E1 (3x3) released a remix to the song in 2022.

+DJs Tiësto, Dimitri Vegas & Like Mike, and Gabry Ponte released "Mockingbird" in 2024 which interpolates the chorus.

+In 2023, after the song garnered massive interest on social networking site TikTok, "Mockingbird" reached 1 billion streams on Spotify and placed on numerous music charts worldwide.

+In April 2025, Tory Lanez, a Canadian singer serving a 10-year prison sentence for shooting rapper Megan Thee Stallion in 2020, released the track "Dear Kai", which is named for his son and interpolates "Mockingbird".